Online Poker and Gambling Laws in Michigan

 Online Poker Sites

 With the laws on gambling being changed and updated through the new laws, there have been no strides towards regarding playing online poker as explicitly illegal.
 This means that playing poker online will not likely get the player charged with anything; it is more likely that the Operator be prosecuted.
-This is why Michigan players can try out the US friendly Bovada Poker and/or Carbon Poker online poker sites.
+This is why Michigan players can try out the US friendly BetOnline Poker and/or Ignition Poker online poker sites.